You may think that arthritis is a single condition, but there are many forms of arthritis. Each type can be caused by different underlying factors.

 Some medications, such as disease-modifying anti-rheumatic drugs (DMARDs), can stop the progression of the condition.
 Your treatment plan may also include physical therapy or surgery.

 If you have either PsA or RA, you’ll need to check in with your doctor regularly.
 If either of these conditions is left untreated, significant damage may be done to your joints.
 This can lead to possible surgeries or disabilities.

-You’re at risk for other health conditions with PsA and RA, so talking with your doctor about your symptoms and any developing conditions is very important.
+You’re at risk for other health conditions, like heart disease, with PsA and RA, so talking with your doctor about your symptoms and any developing conditions is very important.

 With the help of your doctor and other medical professionals, you can treat PsA or RA to relieve pain.
 This should improve your quality of life.